returntocorp/ocaml-tree-sitter-lang/README.md

-**2021-02-07: This repo is being split into one repo per language e.g. https://github.com/returntocorp/semgrep-javascript**
+**2021-02-07: This repo was split into one repo per language e.g. https://github.com/returntocorp/semgrep-javascript**

 # ocaml-tree-sitter-lang